ary27x/pilot/README.md

     result is first / second ~ division operation result is first % second ~ modulus operation

+You can also chain the mathematical operators in the following manner:

+    result is first + second * third / fourth - fifth

 Pilot also employs translatable keywords for maths , which gets converted to mathematical operators.

 List of all such translatable keyword :